qusers/Q/README.md

 Now you're set with the qligfep package.
 This includes the command-linde-interfaces (CLIs):

-1. `qparams`: used to generate ligand parameters;
+1. `qcog`: calculates the center of geometry (COG) of a ligand in a PDB/SDF file.
+If multiple ligands are found in sdf, the program will calculate the COG for all of them
 2. `pdb2amber`: formats a PDB file to be used with Q's implementation of the AMBER forcefield;
+3. `qprep_prot`: creates an input file for qprep (fortran program) and runs it to either: 1) solvate the protein structure; 2) create the water sphere.
+4. `qparams`: used to generate ligand parameters;
-3. `qlomap`: wraps `Lomap` to generate the `.json` perturbation mapping;
+5. `qlomap`: wraps `Lomap` to generate the `.json` perturbation mapping;
-4. `qmapfep`: in-house developed method to generate the `.json` perturbation mapping, interactively visualize and add or remove edges.
+6. `qmapfep`: in-house developed method to generate the `.json` perturbation mapping, interactively visualize and add or remove edges.
-5. `qligfep`: main CLI for running QligFEP simulations.
+7. `qligfep`: main CLI for running QligFEP simulations.
-6. `setupFEP`: sets up all the the QligFEP files for a simulation, including protein and water systems.
+8. `setupFEP`: sets up all the the QligFEP files for a simulation, including protein and water systems.
-7. `qligfep_analyze`: CLI to analyze the results of a QligFEP simulation.
+9. `qligfep_analyze`: CLI to analyze the results of a QligFEP simulation.
-8. `qcog`: calculates the center of geometry (COG) of a ligand in a PDB/SDF file.
-If multiple ligands are found in sdf, the program will calculate the COG for all of them
-9. `qprep_prot`: creates an input file for qprep (fortran program) and runs it to either: 1) solvate the protein structure; 2) create the water sphere.
+10. `ligalign`: aligns a set of ligands to a reference ligand based on their maximum common substructure (MCS).

 # Citations: #
 Q6:       https://doi.org/10.1016/j.softx.2017.12.001